How to Get an 850 Credit Score

 Lower interest rates

-The higher your credit score, the lower your interest rates on credit cards, mortgages, and auto loans will be.
-A low-interest rate can save you thousands of dollars over time.
+The higher your credit score, the lower your interest rates on credit cards, mortgages, and auto loans will typically be.
+A low-interest rate might save you thousands of dollars over time.

-Many lenders will charge customers higher interest rates if their scores are below a certain threshold in order to protect themselves from potential defaults on payments.
-Perfect scores can save borrowers money by avoiding these fees.
+Many lenders will charge customers higher interest rates if their scores are below a certain threshold to protect themselves from potential defaults on payments.
+Perfect scores can save borrowers money by helping them avoid higher interest rates and other potentially avoidable fees

 Easier financing

 Your credit score can determine your loan eligibility.
-With a low credit score, you may not qualify for financing at all.
+With a low credit score, you may not qualify for certain types of financing.
 Obtaining financing can be much easier when you have a perfect credit score, as lenders are more likely to trust customers with the highest possible score.

 Better approval rates for top credit cards